 My apologies for the lack of articles, I’ve been inundated with work and this really slows down my writing.
 Anyway, Liquid Audio recently (2019) acquired a PS Audio NuWave DSD DAC.
 The NuWave DSD originally sold for around $1800 AUD and has just been discontinued.
 Most importantly though, it’s a fantastic sounding piece of gear.

 In sonic terms, the NuWave DSD is smooth, organic and non-fatiguing, with epic bass performance.
 Music sounds free-flowing and relaxed when played through this DAC.
-Anyway as I often do, I figured I’d play with the DAC for a while and test a few simple improvements.
+As I often do, I figured I’d play with the DAC for a while and test a few improvements.

 Room for Improvement..?

 The NuWave DSD is beautifully constructed.
-Like all products though, the manufacturer has specified parts that allow it to hit a certain price-point.
-No surprises there and I’m in no way suggesting PS Audio use poor quality parts.
-On the contrary, they use excellent parts, better than you find in a lot of gear.
+Like all products though, the manufacturer has installed parts that allow it to hit a certain price-point.
+No surprises there and I’m in no way criticising PS Audio for the parts they chose.

 I’ve used better parts from Panasonic and Nichicon.
 In this case, I chose Nichicon KG Gold Tune and Panasonic FM.
 These are two of the highest grade parts from these manufacturers, around twice the price of the factory parts.
 This makes a real difference to the bottom line, so it’s no surprise or failing that PS Audio chose the parts they did.